just-a-cody/dft-job-application/README.md

 - Demonstrate your ability to build a basic web application.
 - Showcase your proficiency with web development frameworks and tools.

-## User Requirements

-- Use any web framework (Django recommended) to build a styled web front-end interface
-- Store data in a database (SQLite recommended)
-- Create a basic API endpoint to serve the application's data
-- Add dynamic UI interactions (Good to have, DOM updates)
-- Only need to run locally
-- Use version control like Git and publish to GitHub
-- Include README with:
-  - Clone instructions
-  - Dependency setup
-  - How to run locally guide
-  - Production deployment notes to cloud service

 ## Tech Stack